jazzband/django-debug-toolbar/docs/panels.rst

 Profiling information for the processing of the request.

-This panel is included but inactive by default.
-You can activate it by default with the ``DISABLE_PANELS`` configuration option.
+This panel is not shown by default.
+You can activate it by including it in ``DEBUG_TOOLBAR_PANELS``.

 Third-party panels
 ------------------